A Complete List of Types of Nonprofits: Which One Should You Start?

-According to the Internal Revenue Service (IRS), there are 32 different 501c and other types of organizations.
-Many are exempt from federal income taxes and have a significant impact on your community.
-The detailed list in this blog will give you a better idea of where your organization fits in and what federal benefits you can receive.
+According to the Internal Revenue Service (IRS), there are 32 different types of tax-exempt organizations that can have a significant impact on your community.
+The detailed list in this blog will give you a better idea of where your organization fits in and which federal benefits you can receive.

 10 minutes read